 Tyler Myers was traded to the Dallas Stars by the Vancouver Canucks on Wednesday for a second-round pick in the 2027 NHL Draft and a fourth-round selection in the 2029 NHL Draft.

-The 36-year-old defenseman has eight points (one goal, seven assists) while averaging 20:13 of ice time in 57 games for the Canucks this season, his 17th in the NHL and second of a three-year, $9 million contract ($3 million average annual value) he signed with them on June 27, 2024.
+The 36-year-old defenseman has eight points (one goal, seven assists) while averaging 20:13 of ice time in 57 games for the Canucks this season, his 17th in the NHL.
+He is in the second of a three-year, $9 million contract ($3 million average annual value) he signed with them on June 27, 2024.
 The Canucks will retain 50 percent of his salary.

 Dallas (38-14-9) has won a franchise-best 10 consecutive games and is second in the Central Division, six points behind the Colorado Avalanche.